bdombro/slimr/packages/util/README.md

 Deeply merge objects or arrays in a familiar pattern to Object.assign

 - Is imperfect on classes.
-- Dependencies: [npm:merge-anything](https://www.npmjs.com/package/merge-anything), which has a full list of options.
+- Extends [npm:merge-anything](https://www.npmjs.com/package/merge-anything), which has a full list of options.

 ```typescript
 merge({foo: 'bar', arr: [2]}, {foo: 'bar2', arr: [3]}) // {foo: bar2, arr: [3]}